 - Law : If you need clarification on academic accommodations, please contact Associate Dean Libby Davis (email@example.com).

 The Zoom platform offers a variety of accessibility features (detailed on the Zoom Accessibility webpage).
-Zoom offers closed captioning, automatic transcripts, keyboard accessibility, and screen reader support.
+Zoom offers closed captioning only through third party vendors, automatic transcripts, keyboard accessibility, and screen reader support.

 Zoom Accessibility Barriers

 For the most part, Zoom is a very accessible product, but the following items are not accessible and should be avoided or supplemented when possible:

 - If you will be annotating items, please describe verbally what is being annotated.

 - Limit the use of the whiteboard feature.
 While this feature can be very helpful for instruction, it is not accessible for all students.
 Please consider alternatives such as Google Docs to accomplish the same goal.

 - When sharing your screen, verbally describe what is on it; including slide numbers if a presentation.